 Published by Bruce

-Bruce is an artist, author, consultant, and speaker specializing in caricature and cartoons and his presentations are on business, leadership, and creativity.
-Bruce Outridge Productions offers custom illustration and design services for clients with a special focus in live caricature entertainment.
-The company is a division of Outridge Enterprises Inc. and you can learn more about Bruce on his website bruceoutridgeproductions.com or bruceoutridge.com View all posts by Bruce
+Bruce is an artist, author, and media entrepreneur specializing in caricatures, cartoons, content creation, and audio-visual programming.
+Bruce Outridge Productions, Outridge Consulting Services, and Outridge Translation Services are divisions of Outridge Enterprises Inc. You can learn more about Bruce on his website bruceoutridgeproductions.com or bruceoutridge.com View all posts by Bruce